Neonatal Jaundice: AAP Guidelines, Phototherapy Thresholds, and Bilirubin Nomograms

 • Significant clinical instability in the previous 24 hours

-Low serum albumin increases neurotoxicity risk because of greater availability of unbound bilirubin, the fraction that can cross the blood-brain barrier.
-Although most laboratories cannot directly measure unbound bilirubin, albumin <3.0 g/dL is considered a neurotoxicity risk factor.
+Clinical pearl.
+Low serum albumin raises neurotoxicity risk because it increases the fraction of unbound bilirubin available to cross the blood-brain barrier.
+Most laboratories cannot measure unbound bilirubin directly, so albumin <3.0 g/dL is used as a proxy risk factor [3].

-Intensive phototherapy is defined as narrow-spectrum LED blue light (460-490 nm wavelength, peak ~475 nm) with irradiance ≥30 µW/cm²/nm, applied to as much of the infant's surface area as possible.
-The goal is to decrease the likelihood of further TSB increases that would require escalation of care, including exchange transfusion.
+Intensive phototherapy is defined as narrow-spectrum LED blue light (460-490 nm wavelength, peak approximately 475 nm) with irradiance ≥30 µW/cm²/nm, applied to as much of the infant's body surface as possible [7].
+The goal is to reduce further TSB increases that would require escalation of care, including exchange transfusion.

 Home Phototherapy

-For infants who have already been discharged and develop TSB above the phototherapy threshold, home phototherapy is an option if all of the following criteria are met:
+For infants already discharged who develop TSB above threshold, home phototherapy is an option if all of the following are met [3]:

 • Gestational age ≥38 weeks